aniwag2/Theralert/README.md

     Navigate to the root of the `Theralert` directory (where `docker-compose.yml` is located) and run:

     ```bash
-    # If using Podman Compose
-    podman-compose up -d

-    # If using Docker Compose (Docker Desktop or standalone install)
     # docker compose up -d
     ```
     * The `-d` flag runs the containers in detached mode (in the background).